Sandham-a/sandham-a.github.io/README.md

 1. In the GitHub repository navigate to the Settings tab
 2. On the left hand menu select Pages
 3. For the source select Branch: master
-4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at <a href="https://sandham-a.github.io/portfolio_cv.html"> https://sandham-a.github.io/portfolio_cv.html</a>
+4. After the webpage refreshes automatically you will se a ribbon on the top saying: "Your site is published at <a href="https://sandham-a.github.io/portfolio_cv.html"> https://sandham-a.github.io/portfolio_cv.html</a>

 You can for fork the repository by following these steps: